-Farming programmes, fusion cafés and viral recipes on social media are helping younger generations learn about the food vernacular of their roots.
+Farming programmes, fusion cafés, and viral recipes are helping younger generations learn about the food vernacular of their roots.

 As a generation raised on Happy Meals and supermarket convenience, younger Kadazandusuns may not be entirely familiar with the flavours of their native foods, let alone the vocabulary around it.

 Take takob akob for instance, a fruit often described as a ‘wild’ mangosteen whose dried peel is used as a sour element in dishes.
 Its mouth-puckering quality is immediate when the fruit is eaten fresh.
 Tuhau resembles a hybrid of bunga kantan and lengkuas; its sharp aroma is nothing like its common ginger counterpart.
 Then there’s bosou, a fermented white fish with a strong smell that leaves sour and bitter notes in the mouth.

 In an age shaped by globalisation, native cuisine in all its tanginess and pungency has become an ‘acquired taste’.
 There are those who grew up with these flavours who would rather leave them behind.
 Anjelen Daransun is the Socioeconomic Program Director for indigenous community organisation PACOS Trust, whose work now involves getting youths to take on traditional farming as a means to become food secure.

 “It’s difficult.
 In the kampung, they want to leave what they already have,” says Anjelen.
 Many are inclined to forsake the land, rivers and jungle that could mean having ownership over food production.
 Swathes of land that could be cultivated for food crops are traded in for cash crops like palm oil instead.
 And new ways of eating, she adds, include a preference for Maggi Mee and canned sardines.